theupdateframework/taps/candidate-tuf-versions.md

 The TUF specification version(s) supported by a delegation does not need to match the version(s) supported by the top-level metadata.
-A delegation may use the directory structure described above to indicate which TUF specification versions it supports.
-The TUF client is responsible for parsing the metadata from delegations using code that implements the appropriate specification version (found using the same procedure as described in [Changes to the update process](#changes-to-the-update-process)).
+A delegation may use the directory structure described above to indicate which major TUF specification versions it supports.
+The TUF client is responsible for parsing the metadata from delegations using code that implements the appropriate major specification version (found using the same procedure as described in [Changes to the update process](#changes-to-the-update-process)).
 If there is no compatible specification version between the client and delegation, the client